Root Word Of Prefix And Suffix

 Q: Is it always easy to identify the root word in a given word?

 A: Not always.
 Sometimes, the spelling of a root word changes when a prefix or suffix is added, making it less obvious.
-For example, the root "scribe" becomes "script" in words like "scripture."
+As an example, the root "scribe" becomes "script" in words like "scripture."

 Q: How important is it to know the origin (Greek or Latin) of a root word?

 A: Knowing the origin can be helpful, as it can provide clues to the word's meaning.
 Greek roots are often found in scientific terms, while Latin roots are more common in general vocabulary.
-However, it's not essential to know the origin to understand the meaning of a word.
+That said, it's not essential to know the origin to understand the meaning of a word.

 Q: What are some good resources for learning more about root words, prefixes, and suffixes?